-This is pretty straightforward, you can pretty much just look at the first picture to get everything, although you may need to solder or make pins that fit into the Arduino pinholes (If you have thin enough wires, like the ones that Adafruit uses, you can make your own pins with some solder as shown in the second picture I believe the wire is ~22 Gauge):
+This is pretty straightforward, you can pretty much just look at the first picture to get everything, although you may need to solder or make pins that fit into the Arduino pinholes (If you have thin enough wires, like the ones that Adafruit uses, you can make your own pins straight out of the wiring with some solder, as shown in the second picture.
+I believe the wire is ~22 Gauge):

 Connect the ground wire to any Arduino pin that's labeled 'GND'

 Connect the data wire to any of the Arduino's digital pins (the default in the source code given later is Pin #6).

 Most of you, I'm assuming, will be using dedicated power supplies.
 For those of you using small setups, as mentioned in the previous section, you can use the Arduino alone to power your LEDs if they are the 5V version.
 To do this, insert the positive wire into the pin labeled 5V, and plug the Arduino into a wall socket via the right USB cable (cellphone charging blocks work great).
 You can also use a battery instead if you choose.

 For the majority of you using power supplies, I, again, recommend you find another outlet to plug your Arduino into via its USB.
 This gives consistent power to the brains of your operation, but in a pinch, this is not absolutely necessary, given you have the 5V strips.
 To power your Arduino without a second outlet, plug the positive wire from the front of your LED strip into the Arduino's 5V pin (you may need two positive wires so you can also attach power from the power supply here).
 This will look very similar to the setup where the Arduino is powering the LEDs.
 The difference is the Arduino is no longer doing the powering, rather its receiving it from the strip, attached to the power supply.